-- Completion of the suitemate agreement upon moving into Grad House. - 1.1.
-Only one form per suite is required one suitemate will be responsible for submitting the form on behalf of everyone in the suite. - 1.2.
-For suites that have a resident(s) who moved in later in the academic year (e.g. December), the resident who most recently moved in will be responsible for submitting the most upto-date suitemate agreement on behalf of everyone in order to achieve their GCPS. - 1.3.
+- 1. Completion of a 2022-2023 suitemate agreement - 1.1.
+Only one form per suite is required one suitemate will be responsible for submitting the form on behalf of everyone in the suite.
+Suitemate agreement forms must reflect the current academic year. - 1.2.
+For suites that have a resident(s) who moved in later in the academic year (e.g. December), the resident who most recently moved in will be responsible for submitting the most up-to-date suitemate agreement on behalf of everyone in order to achieve their GCPS. - 1.3.
 This agreement should take no longer than one month subsequent to moving in to complete.

-- 2. Participation in a one-on-one meeting with one's assigned RA. - 2.1.
+- 2. Participation in a one-on-one meeting with one's 2022-2023 assigned RA. - 2.1.
 This meeting should also take place ASAP (no more than approximately two months after moving in) and will be organized at a mutually convenient time for the resident and RA. - 3.
-Attending a minimum of four (4) programs over the academic year (September-April). - 3.1.
+Attending a minimum of four (4) RA executed programs over the academic year (September-April). - 3.1.
 Attendance will be spread out so that residents must attend two (2) programs a semester (two in the fall and two in the winter). - 3.2.
-Only community programs will count towards this status (i.e. building-wide events like snowball are not included programs speak to your RA or the Service desk for more information). - 4.
+Only community programs will count towards this status (i.e. building-wide events like snowball are not included programs - speak to your RA or the Service desk for more information). - 4.
 Ensuring that they meet the requirements of that program, such as: - 4.1.
 Signing up for the program in advance (available on our website). - 4.2.
 Filling out any additional follow-up materials necessary (i.e. participation micro-survey, which is a double check for the attendance and will give brief feedback on learning outcomes).